karimdaghari/gutenberg-search/README.md

 ### Why are there no tests?

 For this project, tests would've been a form of premature optimization.
-Don't get wrong, from a technical perspective they're important but they require certain conditions be met like, *but not limited to*:
+Don't get me wrong, from a technical perspective they're important but they require certain conditions be met like, *but not limited to*:

 - Testing things manually would take a lot more time than doing automated testing.
 - The project is stable enough/most of it requirements are well defined/set.